thebkv/bkv/ruth01.md

 book: Ruth
 chapter: 1
 focus:
-  - famine, departure, bereavement, and the beginning of return
+  - famine, departure, loss, and the beginning of return
-  - Ruth's cleaving to Naomi and her entrance toward Israel
+  - Ruth's cleaving to Naomi and choosing Naomi's people and God
-  - Naomi's movement from loss toward home while still interpreting herself as empty
+  - Naomi returning home while still understanding herself through bitterness and emptiness
-  - the contrast between Naomi's declared emptiness and the beginning of barley harvest
+  - the difference between returning and being fully restored
+  - arrival in Bethlehem at the beginning of barley harvest
-  - return as a real movement that begins before restoration is complete
-summary: "Ruth 1 begins with famine in Bethlehem and a family leaving for Moab, then follows death, widowhood, Naomi's decision to return, Ruth's extraordinary act of cleaving, and the two women arriving in Bethlehem at the beginning of barley harvest while Naomi still understands herself as empty."
+summary: "Ruth 1 follows a household from famine into Moab and devastating loss, then turns toward Bethlehem when Naomi hears that bread has returned.
+On the road Ruth chooses covenant belonging over the familiar, while Naomi comes home still calling herself empty, unaware that she has arrived at the beginning of harvest."
 permalink: /ruth01/
 ---

 # RUTH 01
 ## THE ROAD BACK TO BETHLEHEM

-*Famine, Loss, Cleaving, and the Beginning of Return*
+*The Choice to Return Empty*

 ---

 ## BKV Insight

-Ruth begins with a strange condition:

-There is famine in Bethlehem.

-**Bethlehem — Beth-lehem — carries the ordinary Hebrew words for “house” and “bread.”**

-Yet the house of bread has no bread.

-So a man leaves.
+Ruth 1 is about **return beginning before restoration is visible**.

-Elimelech takes Naomi and their two sons out of Bethlehem-Judah and crosses into Moab looking for somewhere his family can live.
+The chapter opens with famine in Bethlehem.
+Elimelech takes Naomi and their two sons into Moab looking for relief, but the household that leaves Bethlehem together does not remain together.

-Then the story gets worse.

 Elimelech dies.

-The sons marry Moabite women, Orpah and Ruth.

-About ten years pass.

-Then both sons die.

-The family that left Bethlehem because of famine has now been reduced to three widows in a foreign land.

-And that is where the return begins.

-Naomi hears:
+Mahlon and Chilion marry Ruth and Orpah, and eventually both sons die as well.
+Naomi is left in Moab with two widowed daughters-in-law and no visible continuation of the family she brought there.

+Then she hears that something has changed in Bethlehem:

-> “that the LORD had visited his people in giving them bread.”
+> “the LORD had visited his people in giving them bread.”

-Bread has returned to Bethlehem.

-Naomi rises to go home.

-But Ruth 1 is not simply a journey from Moab back to Judah.
-Two different movements are happening on the same road.

-**Naomi is returning.**

-**Ruth is leaving.**

-Naomi is going back to a land, people, and God she already knows.

-Ruth is walking away from the land, people, and gods she has known.

-For Naomi, the road leads home.

-For Ruth, the same road leads into the unknown.

-And Ruth chooses it before she knows anything about Boaz, his field, the coming harvest, redemption, marriage, Obed, Jesse, or David.

-She has no visible guarantee of where the road will lead.

-She cleaves to Naomi.
+That news turns the chapter around.

+Naomi does not return because her losses have been repaired.
+Her husband is still dead.
+Her sons are still dead.
+She has no new household waiting for her in Bethlehem.
+She simply hears that bread has returned and begins moving toward it.

+This makes Ruth 1 a chapter about direction before resolution. **Naomi starts home while she is still empty.**

+Ruth's movement is different.
+Naomi is returning to something she once knew, while Ruth is leaving everything familiar.
+Naomi even gives Ruth a reasonable opportunity to turn back.
+Orpah accepts it, but Ruth cleaves to Naomi and makes the decision that governs the rest of the book:

 > “thy people shall be my people, and thy God my God.”

-That decision establishes Ruth's direction for the rest of the book.

-Yet when the two women finally reach Bethlehem, Naomi does not announce restoration.

-She announces bitterness.
+Ruth chooses the direction before she knows what it will provide.

+She knows nothing about Boaz.

+She knows nothing about the field.

+She knows nothing about the kinsman-redeemer.

+She has no promise of marriage, inheritance, or children.

+She chooses Naomi's people and Naomi's God without seeing any of those things ahead of her.

+That is why the road back to Bethlehem carries two transformations at once. **Naomi returns because she has heard that provision has returned at the source.
+Ruth goes because she has chosen where she belongs.**

+When they finally arrive, Naomi is physically home but has not yet experienced herself as restored.
+She tells the women of Bethlehem:

 > “Call me not Naomi, call me Mara.”

-Then she gives her interpretation of everything that has happened:
+Then:

 > “I went out full, and the LORD hath brought me home again empty.”

-Naomi has returned geographically.

-Her interior world is still standing among the graves of Moab.

-Then the narrator quietly tells us something Naomi does not include in her description:
+Her grief is real.
+Ruth does not ask us to deny it.
+Naomi has lost her husband and both sons, and returning to the right place does not instantly change the way she understands what has happened.

+But the narrator sees more than Naomi can see.

+Immediately after Naomi calls herself empty, the chapter closes:

 > “they came to Bethlehem in the beginning of barley harvest.”

-Naomi says:

-**empty.**

-The narrator says:

-**harvest is beginning.**

-That tension opens the rest of Ruth.
+That is the governing tension of Ruth 1.

-Restoration has not yet filled Naomi's hands.
+**Naomi sees emptiness while the story has already entered harvest.**

+Restoration has not happened yet.
+The chapter does not pretend that it has.
+What has changed is the direction.
+Naomi has returned to the place where provision is beginning, and Ruth has bound herself to the people and God through whom the rest of the story will unfold.

+Ruth 1 therefore establishes an important distinction for the whole book:

+**return is not the same thing as restoration.**

-But she has returned to the place where filling can begin.
+Return places the person where restoration can begin.

 ---

 ## Canonical History & Context

+### In the Days When the Judges Ruled

 Ruth opens:

 > “Now it came to pass in the days when the judges ruled…”

-This places the story during the period of the Judges, before Israel's monarchy.
+This places the story during the period of Judges, before Israel's monarchy.

-The canonical setting matters.

-Judges repeatedly shows Israel fragmented by cycles of departure, oppression, crying out, and deliverance.
-Its final chapters descend into severe social and covenant disorder.

-Ruth takes place inside that same era, but at household scale.
+That setting becomes especially important when we reach the end of the book.
+Judges closes with Israel having no king and repeatedly describes a society struggling with covenant disorder.
+Ruth begins inside that same period, but instead of following armies, judges, and national crises, it follows the decisions of one household.

-Its opening crisis is famine rather than invading armies.
+Its scale is small:

-Its central characters are widows, farmers, relatives, and townspeople rather than judges and warriors.

-Its decisive acts involve loyalty, gleaning, protection, kinship, legal responsibility, marriage, and birth.

-Yet the final genealogy will lead directly to David.

-The book therefore begins:

-**“in the days when the judges ruled”**

-and ends with:

-**“David.”**
+a famine,

+a family,

+three widows,

+a field,

+a landowner,

+a marriage,

+a child.

+Yet Ruth ends by naming David.

-The small household story belongs inside the transition toward Israel's kingdom.
+The household story taking place “in the days when the judges ruled” eventually becomes part of the line of Israel's king.

 ### Bethlehem-Judah

-Bethlehem was a town in the territory of Judah.
+Bethlehem lies within Judah.

-Its Hebrew name, **בֵּית לֶחֶם — Beth-lehem**, naturally reads as **house/place of bread or food**.

-That gives the opening famine a genuine literary resonance without requiring us to turn the place-name into a fixed symbol.

-The story itself develops the tension.
+Its Hebrew name, **בֵּית לֶחֶם — Beth-lehem**, naturally contains the ordinary words for **house** and **bread/food**.
+The ancient origin of the place-name should not be pressed beyond what can be established, but the resonance within Ruth is difficult to miss because the narrative itself repeatedly develops the problem of food.

-Ruth 1 begins with famine in Bethlehem.
+The story begins with famine in Bethlehem.

-Naomi later hears that the LORD has again given His people bread.
+Naomi later hears that the LORD has visited His people:

+> “in giving them bread.”

-She returns.
+She returns to Bethlehem.

-And she arrives at the beginning of barley harvest.
+Then the chapter ends at barley harvest.

-The movement is concrete:
+The movement is built into the narrative:

-**famine in Bethlehem
+**famine
 → departure
-→ renewed bread in Bethlehem
+→ bread restored
 → return
-→ beginning of harvest**
+→ harvest beginning**

 ### Moab

-Moab lay east of the Dead Sea.
+Moab lay east of the Dead Sea and had a complicated relationship with Israel.

-Its history with Israel was complicated.

-Genesis connects the Moabites with Lot.

-Numbers records Balak king of Moab attempting to use Balaam against Israel.

-Deuteronomy remembers Moab's failure to meet Israel with bread and water during Israel's journey.
+Genesis traces Moab to Lot.
+Numbers records Balak king of Moab seeking Balaam's help against Israel, and Deuteronomy remembers the Moabites as people who did not meet Israel with bread and water during the wilderness journey.

-Ruth's identity therefore carries real weight when the narrator repeatedly calls her:

-> “the Moabitess.”

-Yet Ruth herself will move in a very different direction from the older national hostility.

-She leaves Moab.

-She cleaves to Naomi.

-She chooses Naomi's people.

-She chooses Naomi's God.

-And eventually this Moabite woman becomes part of the line leading to David.

-Chapter 1 begins that movement.
+That history gives weight to the narrator's repeated identification of Ruth as a Moabite.

+Yet Ruth moves against the old national pattern.
+She leaves Moab, binds herself to an Israelite widow, chooses Israel as her people, and names Israel's God as her God.

+The rest of the book will show how far that decision carries her.

 ---

 ## Natural Reading

-### Ruth 1:1–2 — Famine in the House of Bread
+### Ruth 1:1–2 — Famine Produces Departure

 > “Now it came to pass in the days when the judges ruled, that there was a famine in the land.”

 ### What Happens

-A famine strikes the land during the period of the Judges.

-Elimelech, his wife Naomi, and their sons Mahlon and Chilion leave Bethlehem-Judah and go to the country of Moab.
+Elimelech leaves Bethlehem-Judah with Naomi and their sons, Mahlon and Chilion.
+They go into Moab intending to sojourn there.

-They intend to sojourn there.

 ### The Key

-The book begins with a failure of provision.

-A family living in Bethlehem can no longer sustain itself there.

-So Elimelech moves the household.

-The text gives a practical reason: famine.
+The family moves because of a real problem: famine.

-It does not explicitly condemn Elimelech for leaving, and we do not need to create that judgment in order for the architecture to work.
+Ruth does not explicitly condemn Elimelech for leaving, so the interpretation should not depend upon turning the departure into an act of rebellion.
+The functional movement is enough.

-What matters first is the movement:

-**lack produces departure.**

-The family leaves the land it knows because it is seeking life somewhere else.
+The expected place of provision can no longer sustain the household, and pressure produces relocation.

 ### BKV

-There are times when the place associated with nourishment is experienced as famine.

-The expected source seems empty.

-The old structure no longer appears capable of sustaining life.

-That creates pressure to move.

-Ruth begins inside that pressure.

-The Bible Key should resist making every departure automatically rebellious.
-Ruth gives us something subtler.

-A person can move because of a real need and still discover that the journey becomes part of a much larger stripping away.

-The chapter will eventually reverse this direction.
+The chapter begins when scarcity changes direction.

-But first it follows the family out.
+A person may leave familiar ground because what once sustained life appears unable to do so anymore.
+The important question in Ruth is what happens after that departure and what eventually causes the direction to reverse.

 ---